linnerle/MNISTClassification/README.md

 CSC4851 Spring 2026

 This repository contains the implementation of machine learning models for classifying handwritten digits from the MNIST dataset.
-It features both a completely from-scratch Multi-Layer Perceptron (MLP) built using only NumPy, and a Convolutional Neural Network (CNN) built using PyTorch.
+It features both a completely from-scratch Multi-Layer Perceptron (MLP), and a Convolutional Neural Network (CNN).
 For a detailed analysis of the models' performance and evaluation, please refer to the project report located in the `report/` directory.

 ## Setup